denoland/manual/runtime/http_server_apis.md

 }
 ```

-WebSockets are only supprted on HTTP/1.1 for now.
+WebSockets are only supported on HTTP/1.1 for now.
 The connection the WebSocket
 was created on can not be used for HTTP traffic after a WebSocket upgrade has
 been performed.